Janitus/Ohjelmistotekniikka/todoapp/dokumentaatio/level_creation_information.md

 Tile size: 32x32 pixels
 Tileset: assets/images/tileset.png
 Layers:
-	- Background - When a layer is supposed to only act as a background, name it as "Background" + ..
-Can have multiple
-	- Environment - When a layer is supposed to act as both walkable and collideable (e.g. wall), name it as "Walkable".
-Only one required
-	- Platform - When a layer is supposed to act only as walkable (But can jump to it from underneath), name it as "Platform".
-Only one required
-	- Over - Similar to background, but the objects will be placed in front of everything.
-These do not interact with anything!
-Can have multiple.
-	- Objects - See more details below.
-Name it as "Objects".
-Only one object layer is required
+	Functional:
+		- MANDATORY: "Environment" Layer.
+This is where collision map is created, and if a tile is not empty, everything will collide with this layer.
+		- MANDATORY: At least one Object Layer.
+You can name it whatever.
+Multiple object layers is recommended for ease of editing.
+		- "Ladder" Layer.
+A tile in this layer indicates that the spot is climbable.
+	Cosmetic:
+		- You can name these layers as you see fit.
+Anything placed in these layers are purely cosmetic and serve only to be rendered.
+Note that the order of the layers dictates the rendering order, so you can place these below or above the functional layers as you see fit.

 Objects:
-	To create an object, create an object layer in the tiled editor.
-In order to create the following..
+	To insert objects in tiled, you must use either Insert point (I) or Insert rectangle (R) and place them into the map.
+You also need at least one layer for objects to do this.

-	Spawns - Insert Point (I) (and place them into the map).
-The name of the object will dictate the type of a spawn.
+	Spawns - Insert Point (I)
+		Rename the object as "spawn_" + substring according to your needs:
-		"Player" - For player spawn
+			"player" - For player spawn
-		"Enemy0" - For x enemy..
+			"myenemyname" - For the enemy..
-		..
-Fill rest

 	Light - Insert Point (I).
-		There is only one type of light, Point Light.
-To create a light, name the object "light" and give it two custom properties. radius as integer field, with the integer becoming the radius in-game. color as a color field.

-	TODO Zones, traps, etc.
+		Rename the object as "light"
+		Give it two custom properties.
+			integer property with name radius, and a numerical value for it. color property with the name color, and use tiled to set the color.

+	Zone - Insert Rectangle (R)
+		All zones are "triggers", meaning that they can be used to trigger certain actions.
+Those actions only trigger when all conditions are met simultaneously.
+		By default, all zones are given the following trigger: detect whether the player is in the zone, and if they are in, the condition is true.

+		Rename the object as "zone"
+		Set a condition.
+Available conditions:
+			string property with the name "key".
+The value of the key can be set as any string the user likes, for example, "red".
+This means that when a player has a "red" key, this condition will be true.
+An example: string property "key", value "red"

+		To trigger actions, you MUST create an object property (Same place as you create conditions in) with the name "action" + any optional substring.
+Then select any other object as your property value.
+To create actions as objects, read more under "Actions"

+	Actions - Insert point (I)
+		Rename the object as "action"
+		Create a string property.
+The property name dictate the action type.
+Those names are: destroy - It will destroy a tile from the "Environment" layer when triggered.

-The levels can be saved as .tmx.
+The levels are saved as .tmx.
 Make sure to name your levels as "Level" + number.